 Crushing Strength: 5,820 lbf/in2 (40.1 MPa)

-Color/Appearance: Red Alder tends to be a light tan to reddish brown; color darkens and reddens with age.
+Color/Appearance: Red alder tends to be a light tan to reddish brown; color darkens and reddens with age.
 There is no visible distinction between heartwood and sapwood.
-The overall grain pattern and appearance is similar to Birch (Betula genus)—though redder than Birch—and both genera are derived from the same family, Betulaceae.
+Large aggregate rays appear as occasional small streaks on the face grain that can be mistaken for defects in the wood.

 Grain/Texture: Grain is generally straight, with a moderately fine, uniform texture.

-Workability: Red Alder is very easy to work with both hand and machine tools; it sands especially easy.
+Workability: Red alder is very easy to work with both hand and machine tools; it sands especially easy.
 The wood is rather soft, however, and care must be taken to avoid denting it in some applications.
-Red Alder has excellent gluing, staining, and finishing properties; it also turns well and behaves similar to Black Cherry.
+Turns, glues, and finishes well.

 Odor: No characteristic odor.

-Pricing/Availability: Red Alder is usually sold in two different grades: knotty, and clear.
-Knotty Red Alder is likely to be very inexpensive, on par with other domestic utility woods such as Poplar or Aspen.
-Clear Red Alder is likely to cost a bit more, closer to other cabinet hardwoods such as Birch or Maple.
+Pricing/Availability: Red alder is usually sold in two different grades: knotty and clear.
+Knotty red alder is usually inexpensive, on par with other domestic utility woods.
+Clear red alder is more expensive, closer to other domestic cabinet hardwoods.

 Common Uses: Veneer, plywood, furniture, cabinetry, millwork, pallets, musical instruments (electric guitar bodies), and chip/pulp wood.

-Comments: Red Alder is the most abundant hardwood in the Pacific Northwest region of the United States, and is a commercially important lumber.
+Comments: Red alder is the most abundant hardwood in the Pacific Northwest region of the United States, and is a commercially important lumber.
 The wood has good stability with little movement in service once fully dried.
 It’s sometimes used as a lower-cost alternative to black cherry (Prunus serotina).